-AFC offers three plans that cover the plumbing system: the Gold plan, the Platinum plan, and the Systems plan.
+AFC offers four plans that cover the plumbing system: the Gold plan, the Platinum plan, and the Systems plan.

 These plans will cover you when your interior supply lines or drain lines break or leak.
 They’ll also cover the cost of removing and replacing drywall if the pipe must be accessed through a wall or ceiling.

 AFC’s home warranty coverage also includes the toilet and water heater as well as some valves (such as hose bibs).
 The dishwasher supply line is also covered, as are the P-traps that are an essential part of a drain line.

 The Platinum plan also covers faucets and plumbing stoppages, and most plans cover the water heater in addition to plumbing.
 Additional coverage is available for septic systems, sump pumps, and even hot water dispensers.

 In addition to plumbing coverage, AFC’s plans also cover home appliances and systems including electrical and HVAC (heating and air conditioning).
 Our comprehensive coverage and great customer service work together to give you the ultimate peace of mind for your home.

 A home warranty covers plumbing inside the home, so plumbing that is outside the home or under your slab is not covered.
 Depending on your homeowner’s insurance, slab leaks may be covered by your insurance policy.

 AFC does not cover improperly installed or repaired plumbing.
 Essentially, this means that we don’t cover DIY repairs gone wrong.
 Before you go buy a plumbing wrench, give us a call first.